whippor/kbay_SAV-HSI_model/README.md

 This project is in active development and will change as additional datasets and analyses are included.
 The primary short-term goals for the project include:

--   Streamline the code volume by reducing duplicated files created for each SAV type to a single reference file (initial code architecture was highly redundant to allow modularity of component SAV parts).
+-   ~~Streamline the code volume by reducing duplicated files created for each SAV type to a single reference file (initial code architecture was highly redundant to allow modularity of component SAV parts).~~ Completed: 2025/03/06

 -   Identify additional environmental parameters and datasets relevant to habitat suitability, especially oceanographic parameters including temperature, salinity, and nutrients.